pnutbutterprincess/logseq/pages/coracoid.md

 - a paired bone which is part of the shoulder assembly
-- in non-mammalian tetrapods, the coracoid connects the scapula to the
+- in non-mammalian tetrapods, the coracoid joins the scapula to the front end of the